aragon/osx-plugin-template-foundry/README.md

 - make predeploy          Simulate a protocol deployment
 - make deploy             Deploy the protocol, verify the source code and write to ./artifacts
-- make resume             Retry the last deployment transactions, verify the code and write to ./artifacts
+- make resume             Retry pending deployment transactions, verify the code and write to ./artifacts

 Verification: